 All healthcare professionals interested in the diagnosis, management, treatment, and prevention of genetic conditions and increasing their understanding of the genetic basis of common, chronic health problems affecting both children and adults will find the programming applicable to their practice.
 The ACMG Annual Meeting is targeted for the following professionals:

-• Medical and clinical geneticists; genetic counselors; nurse practitioners; physician assistants; pediatric, obstetric, and maternal-fetal specialists; and all medical practitioners who are providing comprehensive diagnostic, management, and counseling services for patients with, or at risk for, genetically influenced health problems.
+• Medical and clinical geneticists; laboratory geneticists and pathologists; genetic counselors; pediatric, obstetric, and maternal-fetal specialists; and all medical practitioners who are providing comprehensive diagnostic, management, and counseling services for individuals with, or at risk for, genetically influenced health problems.

-• Researchers involved in the discovery of genetic disorders and treatments.
+• Researchers involved in the discovery of genetic disorders, pathogenic mechanisms and treatments.

 • Clinical, laboratory and research trainees of genetics and all biomedical sciences.

-• Any healthcare and public health professionals who have an interest in medical and clinical genetics and genomics.
+• Educators, trainees, healthcare and public health professionals who have an interest in medical and clinical genetics and genomics.

-• Advocates for patients with genetic conditions and their families.
+• Advocates for individuals with genetic conditions and their families

 Learning Objectives